-Dynamic shapes where their own setting options in the properties.
+Dynamic shapes have their own setting options in the properties.
 You can create a gradient over two colors or set a soft border in the properties.

-For complex color gradients, you can also use the special Gradient shape.
+For complex color gradients, you can also use the special $\underline{Gradient}{26}$ shape.